jupyterhub/the-littlest-jupyterhub/docs/tutorials/quickstart.rst

 ----

-By the end of this tutorial, you should have a JupyterHub with some admin users and user environment with packages you want installed.
+By the end of this tutorial, you should have a JupyterHub with some admin users and a user environment with packages you want installed.
 This is 80% of what most users need, so is a great place to start

 Pre-requisites